Caring for Elderly Parents What Matters Most

 The goal of caring for aging parents what matters most is planning for the unexpected to avoid potential negative or stressful events that you can prevent with a little bit of foresight.
 To prevent disagreements between the agents you appoint for medical or financial power of attorney—if they are not the same person—nominate a person, a “protector” to settle disputes.

 Being proactive makes it less likely that your agents will disagree.
-Then if a disagreement happens, the protector breaks the stalemate.
+Then, if a disagreement happens, the protector breaks the stalemate.

 What Happens at an Annual Wellness Visit?